Here at West Coast University, we aim to make your transfer experience as easy and convenient as possible.

 - Using the Alphabetical Index, choose the institution(s) that you have previously attended and click the link

-- Locate the course(s) you have taken and click the “view” or “note” icons to determine how West Coast University may apply your credits
+- Locate the course(s) you have taken and click the checkmark located under the "note" column to determine how West Coast University may apply your credits

-- The “note” section in the heading will indicate as to whether or not West Coast University accepts the credit
+- The “Note” section in the heading will indicate as to whether or not West Coast University accepts the course as an equivalency.

 Frequently Asked Questions: